slopez323/final-project/README.md

 # Overview

-This app helps users guess the word on [Wordle](https://www.nytimes.com/games/wordle/index.html) by displaying the remaining possible words given the results of your guesses so far.
+This app helps users guess the word on [Wordle](https://www.nytimes.com/games/wordle/index.html) by displaying the remaining possible words given the results of the guesses made so far.

 ## How to Use